Balibó Dental Clinic

 The clinic also employs two Timorese dental assistants to assist the dentists and help with translation.
 The assistants gain valuable work experience and also help deliver the oral health preventative and education programs in the community.

 The project was pioneered by the Balibo House Trust in partnership with the Rotary Clubs of Keilor and Port Melbourne to construct and equip the Clinic.
 The Trust has also been supported by the Rotary Clubs of Packenham, Carlton and Berwick as well as Rotary International, and has received invaluable financial support from the Victorian Health Department, Peter and Ruth McMullin and Ellerston Capital.
 We have received in kind support from Dental Health Services Victoria.

-The Trust is seeking support for this program through financial donations, equipment donations or volunteers who work in the dental industry.
+The Trust welcomes support for the dental clinic through financial donations, equipment donations or volunteers who work in the dental industry.

 For further information or if you are interested in supporting this program please email;